wxWidgets/wxPyWeb/posts/blog/2018-06-20-avoiding-window-ids.rst

 :html:`<h3>Background</h3>`

 About 20 years ago wxWidgets was rearchitected to use event tables to dispatch events to event handlers.
-Prior to this change when events arrived in the application they handled by calling the C++ virtual method intended to handle that kind of event.
+Prior to this change, when events arrived in the application they were handled by calling the C++ virtual method intended to handle that kind of event.
 In other words, C++'s virtual method dispatch mechanism handled it.
 This worked well, but it was very inflexible and cumbersome.
 Switching to event tables simplified many things, increased the flexibility, and